 This recipe uses my standard vanilla cupcake recipe, modified to include almond flavor.
 My buttercream frosting has also been modified to have a hint of almond.
-Pipe the frosting on the cooled cupcakes, decorate with white sprinkles and silver balls.
+Pipe the frosting on the cooled cupcakes, and decorate them with white sprinkles and silver balls.
 Voila!
 Wedding cupcakes.

 They don’t have to be just for parties.
-Cover these in rainbow sprinkles or skip the sprinkles altogether and these make the perfect after school treat.
+Cover these in rainbow sprinkles or skip the sprinkles altogether and these make the perfect after-school treat.

 However you decorate them – you’ll be thrilled with the result.
 Making these divine treats is a breeze, ensuring a harmonious blend of simplicity and sophistication.

 - TEXTURE: Light and fluffy